Kornelch/ChroTeMoVi/UserManual.md

 If you rather prefer to watch than read, you can watch [this](https://www.youtube.com/watch?v=Fwdg8-thBAc "git webinar") webinar about Git and version control.

 ##Python and Visual Python Library Installation
-Installation slightly differs in different operating systems, so below you can find information concerning certain system.
+Installation slightly differs in different operating systems, so below you can find information concerning particular systems.

 ### Notes for Windows Users
-First of all, download and install Python and VPython.
+First, download and install Python and VPython.
 Steps are described [here](http://vpython.org/contents/download_windows.html "installationWin").

 Pay attention to use `VIDLE`, not usual `IDLE`.

 After downloading and installing necessary software and libraries you can test your environment.
-For that purpose you should find icon for `VIDLE`,
+To do that, you should find icon for `VIDLE`,

 ![vidle](https://github.com/Kornelch/ChroTeMoVi/blob/master/Media/VIdle.jpg)